tameemalaa/basiccomputerassembler/README.md

 The detailed instructions and their corresponding binary representations are saved in three files `mri.txt` for memory-reference instructions, `rri.txt` for register-reference instructions and finally `ioi.txt` for input-output instructions.
 Each file contains the instructions each in a separate line, and each line has the instruction and its representation separated by a space.
 No empty lines are allowed in this file (however, this case is not programmed to raise any errors in the implemented code, yet).
 The Instruction Set supported by this assembler can be changed by modifying the three mentioned files.

 However, there are only 4 pseudo-instructions supported by this assembler: `ORG`, `END`, `HEX` and `DEC`.
-These instructions do not have a direct binary mapping, but are instructions to the assembler to behave in a certain way during the first and second passes. ** Your implementation of the first and second pass of this project should consider only these four pseudo-instructions**.
+These instructions do not have a direct binary mapping, but are instructions to the assembler to behave in a certain way during the first and second passes. **Your implementation of the first and second pass of this project should consider only these four pseudo-instructions**.

 ## Assembly Language Rules

 The assembly code supported by this simple assembler must stick to some basic rules otherwise it will yield unpredictable results.

 * Each line consists of four parts:
-    1. **Label's column**: 3 characters followed by a comma followed by the instruction in the same line.
+    1. **Label's column** (optional): 3 characters followed by a comma followed by the instruction in the same line.
 Any label that is not following this convention must yield an error.
         For example, the following code is invalid:
         ```
         ROT,